 Choose hikes that will allow you to go at your kids’ pace.
 Take the time to stop when something is drawing their attention: follow an ant trail or watch a caterpillar or find a good walking stick.
 This requires a good deal of patience and mindfulness (and it’s often something we struggle to do), but it’s a terrific practice for all of us to slow down and pay attention to small wonders.

-9. Give kids a sense of control.
+9. Give kids a sense of control while hiking.

 Let them choose the trail, carry the map, or otherwise act as guide.
 Older kids can research different trail options and plan how you will spend your time as a family.
 A sense of ownership can give them a whole different perspective on your outdoor experiences.